emqxarchive/emqx-docs-en/source/index.rst

 *EMQ X* provides a scalable, reliable, enterprise-grade MQTT message Hub for IoT, M2M, Smart Hardware and Mobile Messaging Applications.
 Sensors, Mobiles, Web Browsers and Application Servers could be connected by *EMQ X* brokers with asynchronous PUB/SUB MQTT messages.

+.. topic:: Massively scalable

-The 1.0 release of the *EMQ X* broker has scaled to 1.3 million concurrent MQTT connections on a 12 Core, 32G CentOS server.
+   The 1.0 release of the *EMQ X* broker has scaled to 1.3 million concurrent MQTT connections on a single 12 Core, 32G CentOS server.

 Please visit `emqx.io`_ for more service.
 Follow us on Twitter: `@emqx`_